adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 # Atomic Locks

-An atomic lock, otherwise known as a `mutex`, is a used for synchronizing access to a shared resource.
+An atomic lock, otherwise known as a `mutex`, is used for synchronizing access to a shared resource.
 In other words, it prevents several processes, or concurrent code, from executing a section of code at the same time.

 The AdonisJS team has created a framework-agnostic package called [Verrou](https://github.com/Julien-R44/verrou).
 The `@adonisjs/lock` package is based on this package, **so make sure to also read [the Verrou documentation](https://verrou.dev/docs/introduction) which is more detailed.**